 Our faculty excel in the classroom and many have received awards at the college, university and national level for their ability to work with and inspire students.
 Our scholarship and research programs are strong and with over $4M of outside grants, CALS is second only to the College of Medicine in terms of the amount of funding from highly competitive national agencies such as the NSF, NIH, USDA, and DOE.
 This vibrant research enterprise offers students the opportunity to bridge formal learning in the classroom with hands-on experiential learning in the lab and outside in the field, working with faculty who are at the cutting-edge of their field.

 Our academic programs are designed to give students the knowledge, skills, and personal attention they need to prepare them for a career in today’s increasingly complex and changing world.
 Check out the web pages for the departments in CALS and you’ll get a better feel for what we offer.
-For students interested in current and emerging agricultural systems peruse the web pages of the departments of Plant & Soil Science; and Animal and Veterinary Sciences.
+For students interested in current and emerging agricultural systems, peruse the web pages of the departments of Plant & Soil Science; and Animal and Veterinary Sciences.
 For those interested in the basic life sciences, check out the departments of Microbiology and Molecular Genetics, and Plant Biology.
 You’ll find ecology, molecular biology and much more.
 And, because science is interdisciplinary, you’ll find both basic and applied research in all four of these departments.
-If you have an interest in nutrition, current problems in human health such as the obesity epidemic, and in food science, surf the pages of the department of Nutrition and Food Science.
-And for those of you who are interested in food systems, communities, and entrepreneurship, check out the vibrant programs in CDAE.
-Finally, we offer four cross college programs in Biological Sciences, Environmental Sciences, Environmental Studies and Biochemistry.
+If you have an interest in nutrition, current problems in human health such as the obesity epidemic, and in food science, surf the pages of the Department of Nutrition and Food Sciences.
+And for those of you who are interested in food systems, communities, and entrepreneurship, check out the vibrant programs in the Department of Community Development and Applied Economics and Food Systems Program.
+Finally, we offer four cross college programs in Biological Science, Environmental Sciences, Environmental Studies and Biochemistry.

 CALS is a small college within a larger university.
 As a result, we offer a personal touch and flexibility in our programs.
 Please contact people listed on this website to learn more about CALS majors, departments and programs.
 Get to know our faculty and staff.
 Find out about special events in the College.
 Explore what our students and faculty are doing that makes a difference in the lives of people in Vermont and the world.
 Most of all, visit our campus!
 I am happy to answer your questions and make sure you have any additional information you may need.